 How To Use The Hammering Beginning Sounds Activity:

-To begin this beginning sounds activity, your kids will select a construction kids card and identify the picture on it.
-Next, they will say the beginning sound of the picture.
 They will then find the nail with the letter that makes that sound and gently hammer it into the piece of foam using the toy hammer.
 Please note that adult supervision is required while your children are doing this activity.
-Your kids will continue hammering the beginning sounds until they have identifies all the sounds and hit all the nails.

 This Hammering Beginning Sounds Activity is a hands-on, interactive way for your beginning readers to practice identifying beginning sounds.
-We’ve “hit the nail on the head” with this fun phonics activity!

 Pin It For Later: